cloudfoundry/eirini/CONTRIBUTING.md

 1. [CI pipeline](https://jetson.eirini.cf-app.com/teams/main/pipelines/ci)
 1. [Project page](https://www.cloudfoundry.org/project-eirini/)

-# How to contribute
+## How to contribute

 ### Submitting a bug report

 We use PivotalTracker to track bugs and a story is automatically created when you submit an issue on GitHub.
-To create the issue please use the following [template](ISSUE_TEMPLATE.md).

 ### Submitting a pull request